This note derives the expectation energy for a wave function given by a single Slater determinant.

 does not require

-for a nonzero value, since the
+for a nonzero value,

-single-electron Hamiltonians, (you would wish things were that easy!)
+eigenfunctions of the single-electron Hamiltonians, (you would wish

+things were that easy!)
 But now remember that the numbers

-include all the numbers that
+numbers include all the

-are not equal to
+numbers that are not equal to

 .
 Then so do

-, because they are the same.
+are the same.
 And since

-must be different from all of those, it can only be
+of those, it can only be equal to

 anyway.

 So what is left?
-Well, with all the
+Well, with all the values equal to the

 corresponding

--values, all the plain inner products are one on
+corresponding values, all the plain inner products are one on

 account of orthonormality, and the only thing left is:

-values equal to the corresponding
+values equal to the corresponding values, the wave function term

 values, the wave function term